-Going green helps you connect with environmentally aware customers and create positive perceptions of your brand.
-With an improved brand reputation, your customers will want to eat at your restaurant and likely recommend you to others.
+Going green helps restaurants connect with environmentally aware customers and create positive perceptions of your brand.
+With an improved brand reputation, your customers will want to eat at your sustainable restaurant and likely recommend you to others.
 And just like that, you’ll receive free word-of-mouth marketing.

 All the above benefits, when combined, lead to more customers, more sales, and – all things held equal – more profits.

-Now that you know what it means to be green and understand the benefits, let’s look at the many ways you can become a green restaurant.
+Now that you know what it means to be eco-friendly and understand the benefits, let’s look at the many ways you can become a more ocean friendly restaurant.
 This section details 20 ways across six main categories:

-If a complete green overhaul is too much for now, check out how to at least give your restaurant a green tint.
-You canstart small!
+If a complete overhaul is too much for now, check out how to at least give your restaurant an eco-friendly tint.
+You can start small!

-Think about how much food ends up wasted at your restaurant – maybe it’s plates of unfinished food your guests send back or ingredients that went bad.
+Think about how much food ends up wasted at your restaurant – maybe it’s plates of unfinished dishes your guests send back or greens that went bad.
 Here’s how to reduce this waste – and even save on food costs.

 1. Reduce your portion sizes.
-You may want customers to feel like they’re getting good value for money, but if your kitchen consistently receives unfinished plates of food, consider reducing your portion sizes – if only marginally.
+You may want guests to feel like they’re getting good value for money, but if your kitchen consistently receives unfinished plates of food, consider reducing your portion sizes to go green – if only marginally.

 2. Embrace zero-waste cooking.
 This is currently one of the hottest food trends, with many restaurants finding creative ways to make their food go further.
 Examples of how to reduce food waste in your restaurant include using leftover food for the special of the day and not wasting any ingredients.
-Try using chicken bones in broths and stocks instead of discarding them or transforming carrot leaves into garnishes.
+To make your business green, try using chicken bones in broths and stocks instead of discarding them or transforming carrot leaves into garnishes.

 This ratio tells you how fast you turnover inventory and how long you sit on specific perishables.
 From there you can make informed decisions that will improve your inventory management and reduce wastage.